 Please know this post includes some affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

-Once I got the chairs back, I spray painted them with rusty metal primer.
-Much cheaper at local hardware stores.
+Once I got the chairs back, I spray painted them with rusty metal primer which is much cheaper at local hardware stores.
 The same thing I used on the record holder.
 Just because they’d been sandblasted did not mean they wouldn’t get rusty again.

 After primer, they got a few coats of black enamel gloss paint.

 I had one original seat and one original back.
 I was replacing both but, needed to copy them.
-They were traced out (2 of each) onto a piece of 1/2″ thick plywood and cut with our older version of this jigsaw and sanded smooth.
+They were traced out (2 of each) onto a piece of 1/2″ thick plywood and cut with our old jigsaw and sanded them smooth.

 The originals had a button tufted in the middle which is why they had holes in the center.
 I decided I wasn’t going that route.